 - Maintaining good hand hygiene

 The DOD started the measures in April 2020.
 This included steps members should take to protect themselves during moves.
 It started requiring moving companies to provide written notice of health screenings on May 1, 2020.
 DOD representatives also started verifying that movers are following all safety protocols.
 The department will continually review and refine guidance to stay in line with CDC recommendations and respond to feedback.What if my movers aren’t following safety rules?

 Call your local transportation office or service headquarters right away for help.
-Look for the numbers in your email or at Move.mil.
+Look for the numbers in your email or on Military OneSource.
 You and your family have the right to tell the movers to stop until issues get settled — even if it means the company has to reschedule.
 A DOD representative will also contact you to verify that your moving company is following all safety protocols.
 If there is an issue, swift corrective action will take place.What is an example of “swift corrective action”?

 Actions range from simple, spot corrections to ensure personnel are properly wearing face coverings to removing personnel who do not follow protocols.
 Companies that cannot consistently follow protocols may be suspended from the program.
 Most, however, have been superb partners.How do the new measures empower me and my family?

 Under the new safety measures, you can decide who comes into your residence.
 You can question movers about following CDC protocols.
 You can stop the move at any point.
 You don’t have to compromise your safety to meet a moving company’s timeline.
 You can reschedule.
 If you are uncomfortable at any time during the household goods pack-out or delivery process, tell your service provider and local transportation office.
 You can also tell your chain of command.What is the Defense Department doing to ensure moving personnel are not putting my family and me in a health risk and compromised situation?

-- Limit family members in the residence when movers are there, or choose a room where they can stay
+- Limit family members in the residence when movers are there, or choose a room where they can stay.

-- Wear face coverings
+- Wear face coverings.

-- Notify your transportation office and moving company to reschedule your move if anyone in your family is ill or advised to self-quarantine
+- Notify your transportation office and moving company to reschedule your move if anyone in your family is ill or advised to self-quarantine.

 Stay up to date on all the latest information on COVID-19.
 For updates and information specific to your location, visit your installation’s official website or follow your installation’s Facebook, Twitter or Instagram platforms.
 For Department of Defense updates for the military community: